 English as a Second Language (ESL)

-The English as a Second Language (ESL) program offers three levels of instruction.
-Level placement is determined by the Secondary Level English Proficiency (SLEP) exam administered at the beginning of Summer Session.
+The English as a Second Language (ESL) program offers three levels of instruction – beginning, intermediate, and advanced.
+The Secondary Level English Proficiency (SLEP) exam administered at the beginning of summer session determines level placement.

-The Beginning program is an introduction to English and offers limited communication practice.
+The Beginning program is an introduction to English and offers communication practice.
 The Intermediate program is for students who have a strong base in English grammar and provides more extensive practice using the language for communication.
-Students entering at the Advanced level must be ready to take several mainstream classes in English.
+Students entering at the Advanced level might be ready to take mainstream classes in English.

-The second block, from 10 a.m. to noon, focuses on listening and speaking skills.
-Vocabulary development is the primary focus of this class.
-Grammar lessons are included in the context of the unit themes.
-Students practice learning and communicating in English primarily through listening and speaking activities.
-In addition to classroom learning, students will have the opportunity to experience the topics they are learning about outside of the classroom.
-Students will gain confidence and improve their oral fluency, develop pronunciation and voice projection.
+During the second period class, students practice learning and communicating in English through listening and speaking activities.
+In addition to classroom learning, students have the opportunity to practice their skills outside of the classroom by interacting with the community.
+Students will gain confidence and improve their oral fluency, develop pronunciation, and voice projection.

 - Food, Culture, and Fun: Foodie Tours Around the World

 Dive into your passion for photography as you find inspiration amid the rolling hills of the Kohala Mountains, the crystal clear water of Hapuna Beach, and the rainbow of colors of Hawai'i Island!
 Under the guidance of a professional photographer, students gain a basic understanding of techniques such as angling, centering, framing and exposure.
 Together we’ll capture candid shots to create a yearbook of summer memories and personal projects the students will carry with them long after their tans have faded.Required: To participate in this class students must have their own digital camera and USB cable or memory card reader.